Woody Herman

 Woodrow Charles Herman (May 16, 1913 – October 29, 1987) was an American jazz clarinetist, saxophonist, singer, and big band leader.
 Leading groups called "The Herd", Herman came to prominence in the late 1930s and was active until his death in 1987.
-His bands often played music that was cutting edge and experimental; their recordings received numerous Grammy nominations.
+His bands often played music that was cutting edge and experimental; their recordings received numerous Grammy nominations with three wins plus a lifetime achievement award for Herman.

 Early life and career

 Herman was born in Milwaukee, Wisconsin, on May 16, 1913.
 His parents were Otto and Myrtle (Bartoszewicz) Herrmann.
 His mother was born in Poland.
 His father had a deep love for show business and this influenced Woody at an early age.

 As a child, Woody Herman worked as a singer and tap-dancer in vaudeville, then started to play the clarinet and saxophone by age 12.
 In 1931 he met Charlotte Neste, an aspiring actress; the couple married on September 27, 1936.
-Woody Herman joined the Tom Gerun band and his first recorded vocals were "Lonesome Me" and "My Heart's at Ease".
-Herman also performed with the Harry Sosnick orchestra, Gus Arnheim and Isham Jones.
+Woody Herman joined the Tom Gerun band, and his first recorded vocals were "Lonesome Me" and "My Heart's at Ease".
+Herman also performed with the Harry Sosnick orchestra, Gus Arnheim, and Isham Jones.
 Jones wrote many popular songs (including "It Had to Be You") and at some point was tiring of the demands of leading a band and wanted to live off the residuals of his songs.
 Herman saw the chance to lead his former band and eventually acquired the remains of the orchestra after Jones' retirement.